-Where t{ON} is the UGATE turn-on period, V{IN} is input voltage of the VDDNB controller, and $V{DAC,VDDNB}$ is the DAC voltage.
+where ton is the UGATE turn-on period, VIN is Input voltage of the VDDNB controller, and V{DAC,VDDNB} is the DAC voltage.

-When $V{DAC,VDDNB}$ is larger than 1.8V, the equivalent switching frequency may be over 500kHz, and this too fast switching frequency is unacceptable.
+When V{DAC,VDDNB} is larger than 1.8V, the equivalent switching frequency may be over 500kHz, and this too fast switching frequency is unacceptable.
 Therefore, the VDDNB controller implements a pseudo constant frequency technology to avoid this disadvantage of CCRCOT topology.
-When $V{DAC,VDDNB}$ is larger than 1.8V, the on-time equation is modified to:
+When V{DAC,VDDNB} is larger than 1.8V, the on-time equation will be modified to: